-Note: This is likely a gray market item with no USA warranty. ebay seller Red Tag Camera has a 99.9% positive feedback rating at the time of this post.
+Note: This is likely a gray market camera. ebay seller PhotoVideo4Less has a positive feedback rating of 99.9% at the time of this post.

 When paired with the WR-R10, the SB-5000 can trigger up to 98 feet away.
 The SB-5000 can control up to six groups or 18 speedlights.
 The SB-5000 also has an internal cooling system that prevents overheating from consecutive firings.

 Controls have also been streamlined and refined, with the addition of an “i” button for access to frequently used settings.
 The flash head can tilt down to -7° or up to 90° and will rotate 180° to the left or right.